 Hannah Jackson (Teaching Artist)

-Hannah Jackson currently attends the University of Memphis, majoring in Spanish with three minors in Education, English, and Non-Profit Management.
-Planning to one day be an educator, she hopes to teach PK to SK, as well as Spanish and English to all school ages.
+Hannah Jackson attends the University of Memphis, majoring in Spanish with three minors in Education, English, and Non-Profit Management.
+Planning to one day be an educator, she hopes to teach PK to SK as well as Spanish and English to all school ages.
 Hannah is a former student of Jennifer Aycock, and for the past two years she has worked closely with many children’s ministry’s and schools, fulfilling her passion and love of leading and teaching children.
-Her junior year of high school she found her passion through a program in which teens would read and write with a pre-school age child twice a week, Streets Ministries.
+Her junior year of high school she found her passion through a program in which teens read and write with a preschool-aged child twice a week, Streets Ministries.
 It was here she learned she has a heart for enlightening young minds and leading them to see the importance of self-expression inside the classroom and out.
 She cannot wait to teach and encourage kids find their own light and strengths through SunFish!